area17/twill/docs/.sections/form-fields.md

 #### Finishing up

+Add both modules to your `admin.php` routes.
 Add the `Team` module to your `twill-navigation.php` config and you are done!

 ### Map